May 15, 2026

 • Government programs are subject to budgetary cuts.

-• Limited phone providers who offer the completely free phone service.
+• Limited number of providers that offer the completely free service level.

-• No eligibility required – can sign up and start using immediately.
+• No eligibility requirements, can sign up and start using immediately.

-• The "free service" is always available, even if you upgrade to a paid option at any time – can always default back to the free base plan as needed.
+• Even if you upgrade to a paid option, you can default back to the free base plan whenever needed without losing service.

 • Cons